DataDog/terraform-provider-datadog/docs/resources/dashboard.md

       - `rum_query`: (Optional) The rum query to use in the widget.
 The structure of this block is described [below](dashboard.html#nested-apm_query-log_query-network_query-and-rum_query-blocks).
       - `process_query`: (Optional) The process query to use in the widget.
 The structure of this block is described [below](dashboard.html#nested-process_query-blocks).
       - `display_type`: (Optional) Type of display to use for the request.
 Available values are: `area`, `bars`, or `line`.
+      - `on_right_axis`: (Optional) Boolean indicating whether the request will use the right or left Y-Axis.
       - `style`: (Optional) Style of the widget graph.
 One nested block is allowed with the following structure:
         - `palette`: (Optional) Color palette to apply to the widget.
 The available options are available here: https://docs.datadoghq.com/graphing/widgets/timeseries/#appearance.
         - `line_type`: (Optional) Type of lines displayed.
 Available values are: `dashed`, `dotted`, or `solid`.